zanfranceschi/request-broadcast-protocol/README.md

 - Results relevance ordering.

 **ISSUES**
 - If a Search Node sends a very large result set, it may clog up the Client Node very badly.
+Maybe ZMQ_RCVBUF could do -- have to fiddle with this.
 - Slow Search Nodes increases Client Node check times for acks and results.
 The use of a messaging system that implements message TTL -- like RabbitMQ, for example -- could sort this out.
 I'd rather come up with an idea to still use ZeroMQ -- it's blazing fast and I really like the brokerless nature of it.